Ryan Reynolds Debuts Official "Deadpool" Suit

 Or listen to it right here:

-As always, we want to know what you make of the issues we’ve been discussing, including but not limited to:
+As usual, we want to know what you think on a variety of subjects that we’ve discussed, including but not limited to:

 Or listen to it right here!

-As we’re about to hit the end of the year, Paul and I are thinking about the next episode of House to Astonish, which will be our end-of-year wrap-up.
-As part of this, we’re going to be inaugurating House to Astonish’s own awards – the Homies – where we’re going to hand out gongs in eight categories.
-The best part is, we want YOU to help – Paul and I are each going to select our winners in the following categories, but we’re also going to read out what our listeners think on the next episode.
-So check out the categories below, and let us know who or what you’d award each glittering prize to if you were us!
+We’re one day off the end of 2013, and our next episode (coming this weekend) feature our review of 2013.
+Those of you who heard last year’s Christmas special (which is all of you who’ve ever heard an episode of the show, I imagine, as it’s still our most-downloaded episode) will know that this means that we’re going to be awarding House to Astonish’s own awards – the Homies – in a variety of categories.
+As with last year, we want YOU to help – Paul and I are each going to select our winners in the following categories, but we’re also going to read out what our listeners think on the next episode.
+So check out the categories below, and let us know who or what you think deserves to take home each gong!

 BEST NEW SERIES

-This one’s pretty self-explanatory – any comic whose first issue was published between 1 January 2012 and the date of broadcast (likely to be the 29th or 30th of December) is eligible.
+This one’s pretty self-explanatory – any comic whose first issue was published between 1 January 2013 and 31 December 2013 is eligible.
 What new series got your attention the most this year?

 BEST ACTUALLY NEW SERIES

-This one’s a little less self-explanatory – what series, again first published between 1 January and date of broadcast, did you think was best, with the proviso that it has to be something where the property wasn’t in existence prior to the start of 2012.
-We’re counting re-use of titles as well as concepts, so Prophet, X-Men Legacy or Dial H wouldn’t be eligible, but (for example) Saga would.
+This one’s a little less self-explanatory – what series, again first published between 1 January and date of broadcast, did you think was best, with the proviso that it has to be something where the property wasn’t in existence prior to the start of 2013.
+We’re counting re-use of titles as well as concepts, so Hellboy in Hell, Young Avengers or Batman ’66 wouldn’t be eligible, but (for example) Sex Criminals would.